tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 ## The M in MVC

-In a [previous](/07/11/2017/model-anti-patterns/)  [^map] post i ranted a bit about the ambiguous use of the term model in the software industry.
+In a [previous](/07/11/2017/model-anti-patterns/)  [^map] post I ranted a bit about the ambiguous use of the term model in the software industry.
 In this post i would like to  address another famous model, namely the model from MVC.

 ## MVC : Model, View, Controller....
 But which model?

 Related to my previous post the meaning of the model in MVC isn't very clear either.
-Which model do me mean?
-In fact the whole meaning of MVC is unfortunately not always so clear.
+Which model do we mean?
+In fact the whole meaning of MVC is, unfortunately, not always so clear.

 > The widest quoted pattern in UI development is Model View Controller (MVC) - it's also one of the most misquoted. - *Martin fowler*  [^1]